writethedocs/www/docs/organizer-guide/confs/welcome-wagon.rst

 The Welcome Wagon (WW) is an initiative to help make first-time attendees feel, well... welcome!

-The Welcome Wagon includes published pre-conference tips and tricks that attendees can read to prepare, as well as on-site orientation and activities that introduce attendees to the venue, city, and each other.
+The WW includes published pre-conference tips and tricks that attendees can read to prepare, as well as on-site orientation and activities that introduce attendees to the venue, city, and each other.
 You can see an example here: http://www.writethedocs.org/conf/na/2017/welcome-wagon/

 This document outlines the key elements of the WW and aims to help volunteers run it smoothly and effectively.